TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox_aimsun/Tutorial/RunAimsunAssignmentsUsingXTMF/Introduction.md

 ## Introduction

-This tutorial uses a small city called Frabitztown to create, setup and run a simulation using the Aimsun Tools.
+In this tutorial we will use a small city called Frabitztown to setup a connection from XTMF to run Aimsun and execute macro assignments.

 The tutorial is broken into the following five sections
 * **[Create New Project Model System](CreateNewProjectandModelSystem.md):** In the first section we create a